bekraft/bitub.jreality-build/README.md

 ### Build OSGI compliant bundles and bundle cache

-First run clean install with the predefined profile "build-osgi".
+First run clean install with the predefined profile "build-osgi-cache".
 It will build the OSGI bundles and store them into a temporary cache which will serve as a simple unstructured P2 repository.

 ```